[July 24, 2013- Orange County, CA]

 During trial, Mr. Jackson asked the defendant EMT who was positioned in the back of the ambulance if he would do anything different if given another chance.
 He responded, “I would have paid more attention.
 I would have been on the bench seat.”

-One of the primary reasons our clients’ decided to take this case to trial is that during the discovery process, we learned that during the 3-4 year period before Brett’s death, approximately 20 other patients of Pacific Ambulance, Inc. had released themselves of the quick release soft restraints.
+One of the primary reasons our clients’ decided to take this case to trial is because of the following.
+During the discovery process, we learned that during the 3-4 year period before Brett’s death, approximately 20 other patients of Pacific Ambulance, Inc. had released themselves of the quick release soft restraints.
 Despite what we thought were staggering numbers, Pacific Ambulance, Inc., took the position that these numbers were reasonable.
+Note- during trial our expert testified that if applied correctly, a patient such as Brett should have never been able to release himself from the soft restraint.

-During trial, we found out for the very first time that another 10 patients had also rid themselves of soft restraints since Brett’s death.
+Another interesting fact materialized during trial.
+While cross-examining an employee for defendant responsible for training all EMTs, Mr. Jackson was surprised to learn that another 10 patients had also rid themselves of soft restraints SINCE Brett’s death.
 Again, the defendant testified that they were comfortable with these numbers and no steps were taken to correct this obvious safety problem.

 In our opinion, the defendants played Russian roulette with Brett and this ended up costing him his life.
-Our hearts go out to the entire Weiner family and with this verdict and the help of experts, we hope to change and improve the way private ambulance companies across California handle the transport of their patients.
+Our hearts go out to the entire Weiner family and with this verdict and the help of experts, we hope to change and improve the way private ambulance companies in Orange County and across California handle the transport of their patients.

 Unfortunately, what most consumers are not aware of and something our jurors were not allowed to hear during trial, is the fact that the damages in this case are artificially capped by MICRA (California’s Medical Injury Compensation Reform Act).
 MICRA artificially caps the non-economic damages in this case to only $250,000.
 What this means is that if a jury awards a large verdict in a medical malpractice case, the amount of the non-economic portion of the verdict will eventually be reduced by the trial court to only $250,000.